liquibase/liquibase-test-harness/README.md

 * `-Dprefix=docker` filters database from config file by some common platform identifier.
 E.g. all AWS based platforms, all Titan managed platforms, all from default docker file.
 * `-DdbName=mysql` overrides the database type.
 This is only a single value property for now.
 * `-DdbVersion` overrides the database version.
 Works in conjunction with `-DdbName` flag.
-* `-DrollbackStrategy` overrides default rollback strategy.
-Default strategy is `rollbackToDate` where we create timestamp in UTC timezone and try to do rollback to that point.
-This might not work against cloud databases that are in different timezone than machine that run test-harness, so it is possible to use `rollback` command with conjunction of `test-harness-tag` tag. use `-DrollbackStrategy=rollbackByTag` for that purpose
+* `-DrollbackStrategy` overrides the default rollback strategy of `rollbackToDate` where we create a timestamp in UTC timezone and then try to rollback to that point in time.
+But this rollback strategy might not work well in some cases like cloud databases for instance -- cloud databases are often in different timezones than the test-harness runners, so the `rollback` command can be used instead in conjunction with the `test-harness-tag` tag.
+To do so, use `-DrollbackStrategy=rollbackByTag`.

 To run the test suite itself, you can execute `mvn -Dtest=LiquibaseHarnessSuiteTest test`